adolescent/2P_Analysis/README.md

-# 2P_Spon
+# 2P_Analysis
-A project for spontaneous data analysis, done in Python.
+A project for spontaneous data analysis, codes in Python.

-NOTE: Chinese comment can be found here.

-  The data get through two-photon microscope usually converted to type '.tif', as graphs are captured in a constant frequency, it's easy for us to analysis the cell spike through different times.

-  This program is made to analysis cell reaction in spontaneous state, which means no stimuls is given.
-We can get different cells spikes as time goes by.
+  Target of this project is to establish a general 2-photon data processing tool box, making data process of 2-photon-microscopy standardized and easy to perform.
+  Now basic graph processing and cell spike train sorting finished.

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a>